Net Worth Calculator

 - Total Assets = Cash + Savings + Investments + Retirement + Home Value + Vehicle Value + Other Assets

-- Total Liabilities = Mortgage + Car Loans + Student Loans + Credit Card Debt + Other Liabilities
+- Total Liabilities = Mortgage Balance + Car Loans + Student Loans + Credit Card Debt + Other Liabilities

 - Asset-to-Debt Ratio = Total Assets ÷ Total Liabilities